Our adapted detection results on in-the-wild driving videos taken in bad weather.

 We oversample salient object regions by warping source-domain images in-place during training while performing domain adaptation.

-Highlights include:
+Technical Highlights include:

 Grad-CAM visualization shows that the model trained with our method demonstrate a higher focus on salient objects, indicating better-learned features and improved scene comprehension.